National Electrical Code Top Ten Tips: Article 610, Cranes and Hoists

 critical.
 That's why 610.21 has requirements for the supports along runways, for

 those on bridges, and for rigid conductors.
+These are minimums, it costs hardly anything to exceed the requirements.

 - You need a disconnecting means for the runway contact conductors, and you